Toggle: English / Spanish

 - Fall from a great height

-Symptoms of a spinal cord injury may include:
+Symptoms of a spinal cord injury may include any of the following:

 - Head that is in an unusual position